Tuition fees and scholarships

 LANGUAGE COURSES

-The University Language Centre is responsible for the language, communication and intercultural skills teaching at the University.
+The University's Centre for Language and Communication Studies is responsible for the language, communication and intercultural skills teaching at the University.
 Some of the courses in Chinese, English, Finnish for Foreigners, and Japanese are taught in English.
 Also, most of the more advanced classes are taught in the target language, so you can continue to develop your skills in French, German, Italian, Russian or Spanish if you have sufficient previous knowledge on any of those.

 LIBRARY SERVICES